guymcswain/pigpio-client/readme.md

 **`gpio.analogWrite(dutyCycle, cb)`**  Set the PWM dutycycle (0-255) on the gpio.
 Caution:
 This will stop all waveform generation. [`gpioPWM`](http://abyz.me.uk/rpi/pigpio/cif.html#gpioPWM).

+**`gpio.hardwarePWM(frequency, dutyCycle, callback)`**  Set the hardware PWM dutycycle (0-1000000) on the gpio.
+Only works with pins that support hardware PWM (12,13,18,19); max two channels available.
+PWM frequency is also specified - not likely to work above 30MHz though.
+Caution:
+This will stop all waveform generation. [`gpioHardwarePWM`](http://abyz.me.uk/rpi/pigpio/cif.html#http://abyz.me.uk/rpi/pigpio/cif.html#gpioHardwarePWM).

 **`gpio.setServoPulsewidth(pulseWidth, cb)`** Starts servo pulses on gpio.
 Pulsewidth can be set to 0 (off) and from 500 (most anti-clockwise) to 2500 (most clockwise).
 Be aware that you can damage your servo when setting a too high pulseWidth.
 A value of 1500 (mid-point) is a good starting point to check range of your servo. [`gpioServo`](http://abyz.me.uk/rpi/pigpio/cif.html#gpioServo)

 **`gpio.getServoPulsewidth(cb)`** Returns the pulsewidth of gpio as argument to callback. [`gpioGetServoPulsewidth`](http://abyz.me.uk/rpi/pigpio/cif.html#gpioGetServoPulsewidth)